-New Year’s Resolutions for People in Chronic Pain
+New Year’s Resolutions for People in Pain

-It’s an American tradition.
 As the new year approaches, we think about making a commitment to ourselves to make changes that would improve our lives.
 The most common New Year’s resolutions, according to one poll, are:

 - Exercise more (38 per cent)